Syycoker/Safe-Editor/README.md

 # Safe-Editor
 This is a project that allows multiple users to edit code in web-based editor.
-Our editor is an alternative to other real-time editors which we consider to be harmful.
+Our editor is an alternative to other real-time editors which we consider to be harmful and distracting.
 Safe-Editor adds an extra level of security by adding user permissions & Area locks to your project.

 ## Completed
 - Nothing :(